 Setting Up Email Authentication for Django Social Login

-The primary issue arises when the Django app, configured to recognize email as the main form of identification, encounters the standard username field expectation from the social login flow, leading to errors like "FieldDoesNotExist".
-This scenario underscores the importance of a seamless integration that respects the custom user model's configuration throughout the authentication process, including social logins.
-Overcoming this requires a deeper understanding of Django's authentication mechanisms and potentially modifying the default behavior of django-allauth to align with the use of emails as the unique identifiers for user authentication.
+The main problem occurs when the Django app, which is set up to accept email as the primary form of identity, runs into problems such as "FieldDoesNotExist" when it encounters the typical username field expectation from the social login flow.
+This case emphasizes how crucial it is to have a smooth connection that honors the setup of the unique user model during the whole authentication process, including social logins.
+To overcome this, it will be necessary to have a deeper comprehension of Django's authentication processes and possibly adjust django-allauth's default behavior to support the usage of emails as unique IDs for user authentication.

-Integrating Email Authentication for Google Login in Django Projects
+Including Email Authentication in Django Projects for Google Login

 Python Django Framework Script